makiki99/h3templates/templates/one_minute_madness/index.md

     * Tier 5: Dimension Door, Fly, Magic Mirror
 * Banned Artifacts:
     * Treasure: Ring of Vitality, Amulet of the Undertaker, Bird of Perception, Stoic Watchman, Legs of Legion, Necklace of Swiftness, Charm of Mana, Talisman of Mana, Pendant of Dispassion, Pendant of Free Will, Pendant of Life, Pendant of Death, Pendant of Total Recall, Pendant of Holiness,  Bow of Elven Cherrywood
-    * Minor: Charm of Eclipse, Seal of Sunset, Emblem of Cognizance, Boots of Speed, Vampire's Cowl, Loins of Legion, Torso of Legion, Bowstring of the Unicorn's Mane, Inexhaustible Cart of Lumber, Inexhaustible Cart of Ore
+    * Minor: Emblem of Cognizance, Boots of Speed, Vampire's Cowl, Loins of Legion, Torso of Legion, Bowstring of the Unicorn's Mane, Inexhaustible Cart of Lumber, Inexhaustible Cart of Ore
     * Major: Pendant of Second Sight, Dead Man's Boots, Ambassador's Sash, Wayfarer's Boots, Diplomat's Ring, Statesman's Medal, Orb of Silt, Orb of the Firmament, Orb of Driving Rain, Orb of Tempestous Fire, Arms of Legion, Head of Legion, Endless Bag of Gold, Endless Purse of Gold, Pendant of Negativity, Angel Feather Arrows, Ring of Infinite Gems, Eversmoking Ring of Sulfur, Everpouring Vial of Mercury, Everflowing Crystal Cloak, Cape of Silence, Cape of Velocity
     * Relic: can't spawn
     * Combination: all impossible to assemble
+* Banned Skills: Diplomacy
-* Banned heroes: Ufretin, Piquedram, Solmyr, Ayden, Straker, Aislinn, Deemer, Giselle, Leena, Rion, Verdish, Agar
+* Banned Heroes: Ufretin, Piquedram, Solmyr, Ayden, Straker, Aislinn, Deemer, Giselle, Leena, Rion, Verdish, Agar
-* Unbanned heroes: Kilgor, Mutare, Xeron, Murdoch
+* Unbanned Heroes: Kilgor, Mutare, Xeron, Murdoch
 * Combat turn limit: 100